by Calculated Risk on 11/30/2017 08:33:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims was unchanged at 266,750.
+The four-week average of weekly unemployment claims increased to 242,250.

-This was close to the consensus forecast.
-The low level of claims suggests relatively few layoffs.
+This was slightly lower than the consensus forecast.
+The low level of claims suggest relatively few layoffs.